-Progression will be on the basis of an average mark of 60% over any set of courses at grades A-D taken at the first attempt, bearing 120 credits in total, and grade C in all mandatory courses (F71AF, F71BF and F71AB).
+Progression will be on the basis of an average mark of 60% over any set of courses at grades A-D taken at the first attempt bearing 120 credits in total (ie, your best 8 courses), and grade C in all mandatory courses (F71AA, F71AB and F71AC).

-Transfer to the MSc/PGDip in Actuarial Science as an exit award will be on the basis of their highest average mark and required grades over any set of courses bearing 120 credits in total.
+Transfer to the MSc/PGDip in Actuarial Science as an exit award will be on the basis of their highest average mark and required grades over any set of courses bearing 120 credits in total (ie, your best 8 courses).

-Progression to MSc
+Progression to MSc dissertation stage

-Progression to MSc carrying Distinction requires at least eight courses passed at grade C or better in Year 2, with an average in the best eight courses of at least 70%.
+Progression to MSc dissertation stage carrying Distinction requires at least eight courses passed at grade C or better in Year 2, with an average in the best eight courses of at least 70%.

-Progression to MSc carrying Merit requires at least eight courses passed at grade C or better in Year 2, with an average in the best eight courses of at least 60%.
+Progression to MSc dissertation stage carrying Merit requires at least eight courses passed at grade C or better in Year 2, with an average in the best eight courses of at least 60%.

-Progression to MSc requires at least eight courses passed at grade D or better in Year 2, with an average in the best eight courses of at least 50%.
+Progression to MSc dissertations stage requires at least eight courses passed at grade D or better in Year 2, with an average in the best eight courses of at least 50%.